 Unlike the sprawling, resort-heavy mountains of Utah or Colorado, Ski Santa Fe retains a down-to-earth, local feel.
 It’s a unique blend of high-altitude skiing with a Southwestern twist, making it a hidden gem for those looking for adventure beyond the usual ski hotspots.
 The mountain also caters to skiers of all types, whether you’re looking for challenging moguls or just getting started on the bunny hill.
 Après-ski is just as special, thanks to Santa Fe’s art galleries, historic adobe streets and vibrant food scene.

-Where to Stay
+Where to Stay in Santa Fe, NM

-Skiing in Santa Fe
+Skiing in Santa Fe, NM

 Bluebird Ski Rentals is a convenient one-stop shop for all your ski and snowboard rental needs.
 The staff is friendly and knowledgeable, so we were in and out in about 35 minutes.
 From there, hit the road early and make your way to Ski Santa Fe via NM-475.
 It’s about a 30-minute drive, and while the road is very windy (carsick travelers beware), the scenic mountain views along the way are well worth it.